RReverser/wasmbin/README.md

 # wasmbin

-wasmbin is a library implementing parsing and serialization WebAssembly binaries.
+wasmbin is a library implementing low-level parsing and serialization of WebAssembly binaries.

 ## Public API